 What Is Traditional Backup?

-Traditional backup involves making copies of the files being backed up and moving those copies to a secondary location, including a secondary data center or into a cloud solution.
+Traditional backup involves making copies of the files being backed up and moving those copies to a secondary location, such as a remote data center or into a cloud solution.

 Types of Traditional Backup